vishay86/Sales-Funnel-Analysis-for-Maven-Toys/README.md

 I used SQL CTE's to create the sales funnel.
 I used the webpage_url in a CASE statement to get a list that would reiterate thru the whole webpage_pageviews table and give me a COUNT for each pageview_url

-SQL Code can be found here: SQL Analysis
+SQL Code can be found here: https://github.com/vishay86/Sales-Funnel-Analysis-for-Maven-Toys/blob/main/SQL%20Analysis

 | stage1_home | stage2_products | stage3_cart | stage4_shipping | stage5_billing | stage6_thank_you_order |
 | --- | --- | --- | ---| ---| ---|